 7.4.1.10.2 Co-location emissions

-If there are no co-location requirements then we can assume that worst case the BS will be radiating CAT B emissions levels and co-location of two base station can’t be guaranteed without degradation of the victim base station sensitivity.
+If there are no co-location requirement then we can assume that worst case the BS will be radiating CAT B emissions levels and co-location of two base station can’t be guaranteed without degradation of the victim base station sensitivity.

 Using the noise figure from the technology overview in table 5.5.1-1 and assume the same degradation of victim sensitivity as for FR1 base station (1dB degradation) the emission level at the victim can be determined.
 A similar level of protection to the victim receiver as provided for FR1 the co-location noise in the victim must conservatively be less than -110dBm/100 kHz.
-If CAT B emissions are assumed then an isolation of at least 70dB will be required, this is greater than the isolation assumed for FR2 and as such it seem likely that co-location emissions requirements of some sort are required in the 7 – 24 GHz region.
+If CAT B emissions are assumed then an isolation of at least 70dB will be required, this is greater than the isolation assumed for FR2 and as such it seems likely that co-location emissions requirements of some sort are required in the 7 – 24 GHz region.

 Considering the BS type 1-O style co-location requirements they have three difficulties when considering their use at higher frequencies: